 Many of the mines employed doctors, and Madsen Red Lake Gold Mines even had its own small hospital.
 Doctors like Dr. Smith and later Dr. McCammon treated minor injuries and offered a general practice for the well being of Madsen.
 The small hospital was tested on July 1, 1945, when the Red Lake Hotel fire rocked the area.
 Victims of the fire were transported to Madsen as Dr. McCammon was the only doctor in the area at the time of the fire.

 After the Red Lake Hotel fire, Red Lake created two centralized hospitals - the Red Lake Red Cross Memorial Hospital (RLRCMH) in Red Lake and the Margaret Cochenour Hospital (MCH) in Cochenour.
 The RLRCMH opened in October 1946 in an old Howey Gold Mine bunkhouse, located where the IGA is today.
 The new hospital had 22 beds and was staffed by two doctors (Dr. Daniel, McKenzie Island and Dr. McCammon, Madsen), three nurses and a matron (head nurse).
-MCH opened in 1949 becoming the medical centre for McKenzie Island, Cochenour, Balmertown and McMarmac.
+The MCH opened in 1949 becoming the medical centre for McKenzie Island, Cochenour, Balmertown and McMarmac.
 The hospital sported ten beds, major and minor operating rooms and X-ray services.
 With the addition of the new hospital in Cochenour, the hospital on McKenzie Island closed.

 In the early 1970’s, the Municipality of Red Lake decided that a regional hospital was needed.
 The hospital would serve not only the Red Lake communities but the surrounding area as well.
-RLRCMH and MCH merged to form the Red Lake Margaret Cochenour Memorial Hospital.
+The RLRCMH and the MCH merged to form the Red Lake Margaret Cochenour Memorial Hospital.
 Opening in December 1973, the hospital had 44 beds, an emergency room, operating rooms and an onsite laboratory.
 Dr. Gloster, Dr. Vaughn and Dr. Miller-Williams were the senior doctors when the hospital opened.
 The old MCH building was repurposed into the Owen J. Matthews Manor, a home of the aged.
 Patients from the Manor were moved to newly built Northwood Lodge Home for the Aged in 1999.

-Before 1980, Red Lake, Cochenour and Balmertown had doctor’s offices or small clinics for non-emergent doctor’s appointments.
+Before 1980, Red Lake, Cochenour and Balmertown had doctor’s offices or small clinics for non-emergent appointments.
 The doctors would share the responsibility of staffing the clinics and rotate between the different locations.
 In July 1980, the Red Lake District Medical Centre (presently the Guardian Pharmacy) was created, centralizing the district’s medical services.
 The Goldcorp Red Lake Regional Medical Clinic opened in 2015.

-While the Red Lake gold mines are no longer responsible for supplying the region’s health care, they have continued to support the medical advancements in the community.
+While the Red Lake mines are no longer responsible for the region’s health care, they have continued to support medical advancements in the community.
 Goldcorp, former Goldcorp CEO Robert McEwen and the Cochenour family trusts have all support the building and upgrading of Red Lake’s medical facilities in the past.

 From the File Room...